catalystsystem/catalyst-intent/README.md

 - **Filler**: Main contract on the remote chain.
 Allows solvers to fill outputs of orders.
 - **Oracle**: Proof layer.
 Generally a messaging protocol but can be anything: Optimistic proofs, light clients, storage proofs, off-chain agent, etc.

-Every single component is intended to be easily replaceable or upgradable.
+Every component is intended to be replaceable as a component.
 As a result, there are minimal dependencies between the various components:
 - The Settler defines the order structure and is (by default) not used anywhere else.
 - The Filler and Settler defines a common output fill payload.
 The oracle doesn't understand the payload.
 - Only the Settler is aware of the lock's unlock mechanism.